krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

         res.append(list(state))

     def is_valid(state: list[TreeNode], choice: TreeNode) -> bool:
-        """Determine if the choice is legal under the current state""" return choice is not None and choice.val != 3
+        """Check if the choice is valid under the current state""" return choice is not None and choice.val != 3

     def make_choice(state: list[TreeNode], choice: TreeNode):